offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * The only options at each intersection are to move right or down.
    * The source node is the intersection of 59th St and 8th Ave.
    * The sink node is the intersection of 42nd St and 3rd Ave.
-   * The number of tourist sights per street is the weight of an edge.
+   * The number of tourist sights from one intersection to the next is the weight of an edge.

    ```{svgbob}